borntofrappe/Practice-Front-End-Web-Development/Scroll Event Navigation Bar/README.md

 *Final result in this [pen](https://codepen.io/borntofrappe/full/yvwVxR/).*

+*Bonus: same result, but using the preprocessor SCSS, in this [pen](https://codepen.io/borntofrappe/full/vdPgGJ/)*

 ### Preface

 The goal of this project is to display a responsive navigation bar.
 Navigation bar which is animated following a scroll event.